wp-plugins/wp-google-maps/readme.txt

 Please upgrade your version of WP Google Maps to version 6.0.27 as it includes multiple security improvements.

 == Changelog ==

+* 6.0.29 2014-11-04
+* New option: You can now show or hide the Store Locator bouncing icon
+* New feature: Add custom CSS in the settings page
+* Code improvements

 = 6.0.28 2014-10-22 =
 * Enfold / Avia theme conflict resolved (Google Maps API loading twice)